wenhaomin/ChatGPT-PromptGenius/readme-en.md

 The data model is defined in [the model file](./app/models.py) based on SqlAlchemy.
 Technically, the abstracted model design makes it possible to freely choose various database solutions.

-The database server to connect is claimed in [the configuration file](./app/app_config.json).
 We give an example of using SQLite as the database.
 It is fully file-based and good for lightwight application like this.
 If no existing database are given, SqlAlchemy will create a new database file (located in `./instance` directory) with empty tables.
 You can then add your own data accordingly.

 ## We thank all the users for their kindly contributions!
 ```